DeBarrosDaRapper/DeBarrosDaRapper.github.io/_posts/2020-06-05-Inventing a different type of pop filter.md

 I got something straight from the aquarium that couldn't get wet even if your girl was in the room with you, on a date night...

-We'll start off with the lesson and then go into the DIY Pop filter - The Tear Drop 101
+Let's start off with the lesson and then go into the geeky details of the DIY Pop filter - The Tear Drop 101

 ## The lesson - taken from the book "Steal Like an Artist"